Russian gas nominations for Slovakia rise, operator data shows | Law-Order

 Daily nominations for Russian gas deliveries to Slovakia via Ukraine rose on Thursday, data from Slovakian operator TSO Eustream showed.

-Nominations via the Velke Kapusany border point were around 856,922 megawatt hours (MWh) per day on Thursday, versus about 732,837 MWh per day on Wednesday, the data showed.
+Nominations via the Velke Kapusany border point rose to around 625,135 megawatt hours (MWh), having fallen earlier on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)